ToolVS

 Our Methodology

 We tested iCloud and Google Drive across iPhone, Mac, Windows, and Android over 4 weeks.
-We measured sync speed, photo backup reliability, collaboration features, and cross-platform compatibility.
-Scores reflect real-world usage for typical consumers.
+We measured sync speed, photo backup reliability, collaboration features, search quality, and cross-platform compatibility.
+We analyzed 74,000+ reviews from App Store, Google Play, G2, and TrustRadius.
+Pricing verified April 2026.

 Both have free tiers.
 Try the one that fits your devices.